MarkPearlCoZa/Talk_MobProgramming/TALK_SCRIPT.md

 { Take answers from the audience }

 Thank you - so it turns out there are a number of things that destroy developer productivity.
 I've made a list of things that I've encountered in my own development and interestingly many of these things became non-issues when we started Mob Programming.

+When we started Mob Programming we threw away forced WIP limits - after a few months I remember looking up at the board and being astonished that we were naturally gravatating towards one or two items in progress for the entire team of 10 - that was an eye opener for me.

+#### Multi tasking

+In speaking to others that have used Mob Programming, a friend of mine sent a measurement he did of another team that started Mob Programming - just looking at the graph you can see at a glance when the team started Mobbing - all of a sudden the cycle time of work decreased.
+This is interesting.

+Prior to Mob Programming I was in a team that used Kanban.
+A big part of Kanban is limiting work in progress.
+We actively tried decreasing work in progress with limited levels of success.
+In a team of 6 developers we typically had 7 or 8 things on the go at any one time - and we actively paired.

 Let's take Incomplete Information.